 Origami vs. Paper Engineering

 Origami is the art of paper folding.
 Once the paper is folded you have a finished product that is usually representational of something that exists and is identifiable (such as a crane or turtle that was created with only one sheet of paper).
 To me the process of my art is at odds with this common perception of traditional Origami.
 In Paper Engineering folding thousands of sheets of paper is just the beginning.
 The real challenge and time exists in physically assembling these pieces together.
 Through a process of weaving the individual sheets become suspended off of one another.
 This results in organic designs based upon uniform geometry created through a process of symmetry and repetition.
-Through hands-on mathematics I create geometric forms that have both a molecular and futuristic quality that represent the principles of something infinite.
+Through hands-on mathematics I create concrete geometric forms that have a that represent the principles of infinity.
 Nearly every design I create theoretically expands infinitely in all directions and each specific sculpture is a representation of a physical geometric space that exists within these infinite patterns.

 Why Pursue Art as a career?